Self-sabotage is the one thing that will destroy your chances of having the relationships, confidence, happiness, success, and life that you want.

 Self Sabotage?
 Same.

-Certainty = Safety and as humans, we will risk our own values, goals, best interests and moral compasses to secure a feeling of the kind of safety that certainty provides.
+Certainty = Safety and as humans, we will risk our own values, dignity, and moral code just to secure a feeling of safety that certainty provides.
 Even if that certainty is our own misery.
+I learned this from Les Brown.

 Self-sabotage murders who you could become.
 No matter what you’ve gone through in life, self-sabotage is the only way that your destiny can ever be hijacked.